 Sirius smiled coldly at this.
 'First I am going to get my name cleared.
 Once that is done, we go after Bagnold, Crouch and Dumbledore.
 At the same time I want undisputed custody of my godson.
 After that ... we'll see...'

 'Dumbledore is going to be tough to take down,' Moody said.
-Andromeda agreed saying, 'He has a tonne of political capital which has been gained from a near century of politicking.
+Andromeda agreed adding, 'He has a tonne of influence and power which has been gained from a near century of politicking.
 And a lot of goodwill to boot, people still look up to him even though it has been nearly fifty years since.'

 'We shall see,' Sirius mused.
 'I will have to check the family vaults for any information my dear old father had dug up on the old man.
 A man as old and prolific as Dumbledore would have some skeletons in his closet.
 And if he had even the sliver of a bone, Orion Black would have found it.'

 'Not really,' said Sirius.
 'Apparently, when my dear old mum had tried to do that when I ran away, Orion Black decided not to go through with it.
 I guess he wanted to see which Black ended up in the winning side.
 He, unlike Abraxas Malfoy, took care to stay the hell away from committing to either side.
-I only found this out last winter actually, when I had gone to Gringotts.
+I only found this out last winter actually, when Gringotts got in touch with me.
 Turns out that the goblins really did not care whether or not I was innocent.
 As far as they knew, the Ministry had no documentation that I was a convict, so they happily kept my accounts active!
-Thanks to that and the fact that no withdrawals had been made, the family fortune has gone up ever since.'
+Thanks to that and the fact that no withdrawals had been made, we happen to have a lot of gold lying around.'